Vretinger/Mythos_Greek_Dining/README.md

 - Heroku for deployment
 - PostgreSQL for database management
 - Google fonts, Import main font the website
+- Figma, Used to create wireframes and schemes

 ## Deployment and Local Development